DC Journalists Defending Olivia Nuzzi Draw Ridicule From Peers: It’s ‘Journalism Malpractice Full Stop’

 This prompted a wave of enthusiastic agreement.

-Meanwhile on Friday, Flanagan weighed in on the matter twice.
+Flanagan weighed in on the matter twice.
 “I’m supposed to care about this?
 Here we have a brilliant reporter with impeccable prose and a matchless ability to find a riveting through line in a story.
 This is a nothing burger,” she wrote Friday afternoon.
 Several hours later, she angrily compared criticism of Nuzzi to Donald Trump’s “I HATE TAYLOR SWIFT” outburst.
-This provoked similar reactions to Rice.
+This provoked similar reactions to the ones Rice received.

-There has of course also been plentiful examples of direct criticism.
+There have, of course, been plentiful examples of direct criticism for Nuzzi and her defenders.

 Comments